Rapists Get Child Custody?

 At worst it is misogynistic, an excuse to hurt a woman even more than she has already been harmed by rape.

 When it comes to justice sometimes it’s a world turned upside-down.

-Posted on January 30, 2013, in feminism, gender, psychology, rape, reproductive rights, sexism, women and tagged feminism, gender, psychology, rape, reproductive rights, sexism, women.
+Posted on January 30, 2013, in feminism, gender, psychology, rape and sexual assault, reproductive rights, sexism, women and tagged feminism, gender, psychology, rape and sexual assault, reproductive rights, sexism, women.
 Bookmark the permalink.
 12 Comments.